Sound Mover - Marc Marc

 Like the SM132 unit, the V8 unit is MIDI controlled but also controllable by a parallel port.
 In practice both the SM132 and V8 unit are MIDI controlled to guarantee that both units are galvanic insulated from each other and the computer.

-The explanation on the electronics are quit exhausting and even this does not give you all the details and aspects about the design.
+The explanation on the electronics are quite exhausting and even this does not give you all the details and aspects about the design.
 You are expected to know already about electronic principles more than a bit.
 Although the worksheets able you to copy the unit this does not mean that my explanation was intended to help you with this.
 I simply do some serious lalalala about it to stimulate designing electronics as an Art (versus manufacturer application imitation)

 . . .
 Data interface

 Other than with the SM132 the V8 has not an individual DAC for each of its 32 parameters to be controlled.
 Instead it uses one 12 bit DAC that is multiplexed.
 This implies that the analog values that are converted from the digital value need to be stored into an analog memory.
 This is done by a Sample and Hold circuitry for each channel.
 The analog memory is build up by using a capacitor as a memory element for each analog Voltage parameter of the unit (32x).
-This technique has the disadvantage that the capacitors are loosing there analog Voltage due to leakage and thus they need to be refreshed continuously.
+This technique has the disadvantage that the capacitors are loosing their analog Voltage due to leakage and thus they need to be refreshed continuously.
 To do this the interface also needs a digital memory that has each binary value stored.
 Otherwise it should be the computer to continuously sending data to refresh the analog memories and this not convenient because the computer needs its time to execute its choreography algorithms and to transmit data changes.

 . . .
 The Job